Shōjo Tsubaki: Characters

-An adolescent with male genitalia who dresses like a girl and is advertised as a futanari in the freak show, where he performs a fire breathing act.
-Kanabun is vain and extremely adversarial towards Midori, even killing puppies she adopts to make her eat their meat.
-After Arashi disbands the circus, Kanabun stops dressing as a girl and antagonizing Midori.
+An adolescent with male genitalia who wears both his hair and clothes like a girl and is advertised as a futanari in the freak show, where he performs daring acts such as fire breathing stunts as a cover-up.
+Kanabun is vain and extremely adversarial towards Midori, even splattering puppies she adopts and tricks her into eating their cooked meat.
+After Arashi disbands the circus, Kanabun stops antagonizing Midori and starts dressing more like a boy.